tasxatzial/intersection-observer-demo/README.md

 * aria-* attributes for assistive technology.
 * No animations for users who turned them off.
 * Hamburger menu for mobile.
-* Lazy loading of images - only when user scrolls to their position (intersection observer).
+* Lazy loading of images (intersection observer).
 * Slide in of text when user scrolls to the last section (intersection observer).
 * Automatic underlining of the menu item that corresponds to the current visible section (intersection observer).
-* Change of navigation bar background when user scrolls to the main heading (intersection & resize observer).
+* Change of the navigation bar background when user scrolls to the main heading (intersection & resize observer).

-To get the full experience you'll need:

-* Browser support for the intersection observer API.
-* Browser support for the resize observer API.
-* Browser support for scroll-behavior: smooth
-* Animations enabled.

-There are also fallbacks when the APIs are not supported and/or animations are disabled.
-The page should display and function properly even in IE 11.

 ## Run locally